totalhack/zillion-web/README.md

 * This was my first Vue/Typescript project.
 Part of the goal was to learn, and there are most certainly things that could have been done better and/or shortcuts taken.
 * The frontend is currently Vue 2.6+ with Vuetify 2.3+.
 It utilizes `vue-property-decorator` and `vue-class-component`.
-While this approach was inherited from the project generator, I later found out it is not "officially" supported by the Vue community.
-If I started a new project from scratch or moved to Vue 3, I would probably change this.
+While this approach was inherited from the project generator, it is not "officially" supported by the Vue community.
 * [Billboard JS](https://github.com/naver/billboard.js/) is used for charting.
 * Frontend automated testing is pretty minimal at the moment.
 It is expected that the basics work on recent non-IE browsers and most recent mobile devices.
 * The backend is a [FastAPI](https://fastapi.tiangolo.com/) python server.
 You can run this separately if you are just looking for a web API to access a `Zillion` backend.
 * Docker / Docker Compose/ Docker Swarm Mode are utilized as described in the docs for the project generator and at [dockerswarm.rocks](https://dockerswarm.rocks/).
-Docker Swarm Mode is not the most popular approach in 2020, but I stuck with it for the purposes of the demo deployment.
 * This is deployed on a minimally sized VPS.
 Go easy please.

 While I will likely continue building on this project, it is currently viewed as just a demo